 - to ensure appropriate information security and fraud prevention protections are in place and to safeguard customer accounts; and

-- to provide aggregated reports to departments inside KBC, to the KBC Group or to other third parties such as the Central Bank of Ireland.
+- to provide aggregated reports to departments inside KBC, to the KBC Group (more details on sharing personal information with KBC Group are contained in Section 7.1.2) or to other third parties such as the Central Bank of Ireland.
 These reports contain grouped information, such as the average number of current accounts held by people in a particular county.
 No individual information is shared as part of these reports.
 Aside from these aggregated reports, we also use more detailed reports internally within KBC which contain personal information dealing with customer applications for products and services in order to help us effectively manage our workflow of applications and customer requests.

 3.4.
 Where you have provided consent

 3.4.2.
-Biometric Consent: We can use image recognition software to verify your ID when you are looking to open an account through the KBC Mobile Banking App.
+Biometric Consent: We can use image recognition software to verify your ID when you are looking to open an account through the KBC Mobile Banking App and on KBC.ie.
 This involves us using optical character technology to extract relevant information from your ID documents.
 In such cases, we will ask you for consent to process this biometric data.
 An alternative channel will be made available to you should you choose not to give your consent.
 We will only use your biometric data to fulfil this request.
 Depending on your device, you may choose to enable Touch ID with in the KBC Mobile Banking App.
 KBC does not store or otherwise use this fingerprint ID for any purpose.
+Depending on your device, you may wish to choose to enable fingerprint or facial recognition technology within the KBC Mobile Banking App.
+KBC does not store or otherwise use this technology for any purpose.

 3.4.3.
-Sensitive Information Consent: We sometimes collect and process information on your health and other sensitive information which you share with us while applying for a product or service or when requesting a change to an existing product and service.
-The KBC staff member you are dealing with will ask for your consent to process this type of personal information and will follow strict procedures when processing this information.
+Sensitive Information Consent: We sometimes collect and process information on your health and other sensitive information (also known as special categories of information) which you share with us while applying for a product or service or when requesting a change to an existing product and service (for example, to apply for or get quotations for pension products).

 3.4.4.
 Geolocation Consent: If you choose to use the KBC Hub Locator service, you will be asked to consent to the use of your geolocation information to find the KBC Hub nearest to you.
 In order to offer you this service, we use in device location services.
 Your geolocation information will only be used on a once off basis to indicate the KBC Hub nearest to you.
 This information will not be used for any other purpose.